sou3mar/devops-in-practice-workshop/instructions/14-canary-release.md

 ```

 Commit and push the changes and wait until GoCD is updated.
 Once the pipeline is
-updated with the new stage, it will trigger a new execution.You should see it
+updated with the new stage, it will fail because the config repository won't
+allow the new `gcp` environment to be created.
+We need to create a rule to allow
+it.
+Click on "ADMIN" and select "Config Repositories", then click the edit icon
+for the `sample` configuration.
+Click on "+ New Permission" and create a new
+rule to "Allow" the "Environment" called `gcp`.
+Once you hit "Save" and trigger
-deploy the new version as a canary release.
-Then you can test a manual approval
+a new execution, you should see it deploy the new version as a canary release.
-to complete the release.
+Then you can test a manual approval to complete the release.